f0e/blur/README.md

 ### interpolation
 - interpolate - whether or not the input video file will be interpolated to a higher fps
 - interpolated fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blending)
-- interpolation speed - default is 'medium'
+- speed - default is 'medium'
-- interpolation tuning - default is 'weak'
+- tuning - default is 'weak'
-- interpolation algorithm - default is 23
+- algorithm - default is 23
   [Interpolation settings are explained further here](https://www.spirton.com/uploads/InterFrame/InterFrame2.html)
-  - interpolation program (svp/rife/rife-ncnn) - program used for interpolation.
   - svp - fastest option, also blurs static parts of video the least
-  - rife - considerably slower than SVP but can produce more accurate results, particularly for low framerate input videos. this is the CUDA implementation of RIFE, and is the faster option for NVIDIA gpus.
-  - rife-ncnn - Vulkan implementation of rife, works for all devices but is slower.

 ### timescale
 - input timescale - timescale of the input video file (will be sped up/slowed down accordingly)